methylDragon/coding-notes/C++/01 C++ - Introduction.md

 [go to top](#top)

-"Initialise an incrementer i
+> Initialise an incrementer i
+>
+> **FOR** as long as (some condition relating to i), RUN the code block
+>
-FOR as long as (some condition relating to i), RUN the code block Each time you finish running the code block, INCREMENT according to your INCREMENTING statement"
+> Each time you finish running the code block, INCREMENT according to your INCREMENTING statement

 ```c++
 for(int i = 1; i <= 10; i++) { // Begin with i = 1, FOR as long as i is less than or equal to 10, run the code block, printing the value of i for that iteration, then let i = i + 1